Founded in 2012, The Crime Fiction Academy is the first ongoing program exclusively dedicated to crime writing in all its forms.

 Students can enroll in a variety of workshops taught by successful practitioners of the genre for either twelve or six week sessions.
 Our instructors for spring 2017 are Jonathan Santlofer and Alison Gaylin.

 Students are invited to our series of Master Class events featuring all-star writers.
-In spring 2017 we'll be joined by Ian Rankin, and Caleb Carr for master classes.
-We're also hosting part II of our special Women in Crime panel with Susan Isaacs, Hank Phillipe Ryan, Lisa Lutz, Laura Joh Rowland, and moderator SJ Rozan.
+In spring 2017 we were joined by Ian Rankin for a master class.
+We also hosted part II of our special Women in Crime panel with Susan Isaacs, Hank Phillipe Ryan, Lisa Lutz, Laura Joh Rowland, and moderator SJ Rozan.
 Our Master Class events are followed by a private reception for CFA students only.

 Each season our classes culminate in a Crime Fiction Slam featuring readings by our students with an audience filled with the editors, agents, and publishing professionals that the Center invites.